Raising Awareness for Prostate Cancer Awareness Month

 Avoiding smoking and living a healthy life through simple lifestyle changes can help prevent prostate cancer.
 Seek medical attention for conditions like stress, high blood pressure, and depression.

 The best prevention method is taking care of your health.
-Start today by scheduling your checkup at your local MD Now with one of our physicians.
-We have full-time doctors on site and ready to answer any question you may have, 365 days a year from 8am.
+Start today by scheduling your checkup at your local MD Now with one of our providers.
+We have licensed healthcare providers on site and ready to answer any question you may have, during our convenient hours.